LorenaCapraru/song-sieve/README.md

 * <b>Recoil</b> for Efficient State Management Across Components
 * <b>Spotify API</b> to retrieve data from Spotify.

+## Usage
+* Sign in with your Github/Google/Email account.
+* Copy a Spotify playlist ID into the app.
+* Fetch and view the playlist tracks.
+* Apply filters based on track length or explicit content.
+* Create a new playlist with the filtered tracks.

 ## Features

 1. **Copy Playlist ID:**